genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 $ grep "SOD" ionized.pdb
 :
 ATOM  24530  SOD SOD I  26     -18.942 -14.615  18.877  1.00  0.00      ION
 ```

 Here, the `wc` command is useful to count the lines.
-In the following commands, we first pick up the lines including "`SOD`" with the `grep` command, write them in a new file "`sod.dat`", and then execute the `wc` command to this file.
+In the following commands, we first pick up the lines including `SOD` with the `grep` command, write them in a new file `sod.dat`, and then execute the `wc` command to this file.

 ```bash